 Problem #2: Many probiotic formulas that say they are for pets are really just human formulas with pet labels.
-Bacteria is host-specific, giving your dog a random probiotic may be a mistake, and you'll be surprised which brands are on this list—check the canine probiotic research.
+Bacteria is host-specific, giving your dog a random probiotic may be a mistake, and you'll be surprised which brands are on this list—check the species on the canine probiotic research.

 The Right Dog Probiotics Will Help Dogs With: